vigraph/vg-ui-web/README.md

 ## How to run it

-This is a React+TypeScript application built with [Create React App](https://create-react-app.dev/) (CRA).
+This is a React+TypeScript Web app built with [Create React App](https://create-react-app.dev/) (CRA).
 To run it, clone this repository and run `npm install` and `npm start` in the directory:

         $ git clone git@github.com:vigraph/vg-ui-web.git
         $ cd vg-ui-web